DimitriosDalaklidhs/Memory-Manipulation-using-C/README.md

-# Bits and Memory — C90 Demonstration
+# Bits and Memory: C90 Demonstration

 A compact ANSI C (C90) program focused on low-level bit manipulation, memory handling, and pointer arithmetic.
 Intended as a learning and reference file for classic systems programming techniques.